Our 2018-2019 team

 Hi I’m Samantha, I am in the 10th grade.
 This is my second year on Rohming Robots and my third on a FIRST team.
 Last year I did a lot of random things, including writing part of the Outreach and Lessons Learned section of the Engineering Notebook.
 This year I am head of Outreach and hope to learn more about programming and the engineering process.
 Outside of robotics, my hobbies are reading, volleyball, and hanging out with friends.

-Hallo, The name that was given unto me is William Becker, I am 16 years old and at this time I am a rising junior.
+Hallo, The name that was given unto me is William.
+I am 16 years old and I am a rising junior.
 This is my second year on the team.
-Last season I had many jobs in almost every division, I was mostly focused on learning and seeing what I wanted to do.
+Last season I had jobs in almost every division, I was mostly focused on learning and seeing what I wanted to do.
 Near the end of the season I was doing more design and branding.
 This season I plan on doing more in design and strategy.
-I also plan on being on the drive team as a manipulator.
 When I’m not working on anything I enjoy reading, playing video games, sleeping, and learning new things.
 In the time that I’ve been with FIRST I’ve made a lot of new friends, and this season I’m looking forward to making even more.

 Linda is a homeschooling parent and retired Mechanical Engineer.
 She is a graduate of North Carolina State University and worked in project management and design engineering capacities before retiring to homeschool her children in 2001.
 Since she loves math, science and engineering so much, she has always looked for opportunities to share that love with her son and other homeschool families.
 After moving to Charleston, SC, she ran an American Boys club for several years teaching about science and engineering in a hands-on way.
 She then served as an FLL project coach for 3 years.
 Last year, she decided to start an FTC team, the Rohming Robots.
 Excited by the possibilities for learning, teamwork, and the chance to compete in robotics at the high school level is the driving force behind her enthusiasm.
 She looks forward to watching her team grow and develop individually and corporately.